 One US stamp dealer had the newspaper announcement printed on a US postal card - including it with each cover order.
 This Notice is for St. Croix on February 10.

-The need to use a bisected stamp is best ilustrated in the photo.
-It shows how few stamps denominations were available in 1903.
-The 1 cent stamps were sold out for approximately theree weeks in Februar-March, and it was the depletion of the stamp that resulted in the need to use bisected 4 cents stamps.
+The need to use a bisected stamp is best ilustrated in the above photo.
+It shows how few stamps denominations were available in the first half of 1903.
+The 1 cent stamps were sold out for approximately three weeks in February-March - and as mentioned

+earlier - it was the depletion of the 1 cent stamp that resulted in the need to use bisected 4 cents stamps.

-The first day of bisect usage was January 20, 1903 when the St. Thomas postmaster published a notice in the local newspaper, St Thomas
+The first day of bisect usage was January 20 1903 - the St. Thomas postmaster published a notice in the local newspaper - the 'St Thomas

-The english-lanuage publication in St.Thomas Tidende on January 20, 1903 read:
+The publication in English in 'St.Thomas Tidende' on January 20, 1903 reads:

 For the time being the Post Office will admit the use of 4 cents postage stamps

 cut in half diagnonally for the prepayment of postage, say in those cases, where the amount of the postage is covered by the payment of two cents or less.